Діагностика злоякісних новоутворень

 Діагностична візуалізація

 Nuclear scans can identify several types of metastases (eg, thyroid cancer).
-Bone scans identify abnormal bone growth (ie, osteoblastic activity) before it is visible on plain x-ray.
-Thus, bone scans are useless in neoplasms that are purely lytic (eg, multiple myeloma); routine bone x-rays are the study of choice in such diseases.
+Bone scans identify abnormal bone growth (ie, osteoblastic activity) before it is visible on plain radiographs.
+Thus, bone scans are useless in neoplasms that are purely lytic (eg, multiple myeloma); routine bone radiography is the study of choice in such diseases.

 Лабораторні аналізи